xavimacias365/Notch-Apple-Recipe-Datapack/README.md

 4. [Optional] Also in game go to the `Game Menu (esc) → Options → Resource Packs...` and active the Texturepack (click on the arrow).

 #----------------------------#

 CREEPERx365's Projects - 2025
-Please do not copy, redistribute, or use any part of this resources (including textures, models and code) without explicit permission from the author.
+Please do not copy, redistribute, appropiate, or use any part of these resources (code) without explicit permission from the author.
 Only for personal use.
+I'll appreciate if you give credit if you use one of my resources.